kentlouisetonino/api-file-metadata-microservice/README.md

 ## Description

-> - A backend application that examines the file metata using NodeJS.
+> - A backend application that examines the file metadata using NodeJS.
 The main technology stack used in this project are REST APIs, TypeScript, ExpressJS, and NodeJS.

 <br />